 Quality daycare is important both for parental peace of mind and for the development of your child.
 A study funded by the National Institutes of Health found that teens who were in high-quality daycare when they were young scored higher on measures of academic and cognitive achievement and were less likely to report bad behavior.
 Lincoln made our list for its high number of accredited daycare centers per capita and also scored points for a state law requiring a low 4-to-1 infant-to-daycare-staff ratio.

 9. New York, New York

 The largest school district in the country has a big task on its hands, educating more than a million children.
 Yet, despite the enormity of that undertaking, the city managed to score highly for its graduation rate and per-pupil expenditures.
 The school district's PTA groups have used their funds to pay for teachers’ aides or to help buffer budget cuts from the city.
 It's committed parents like these that help to secure a spot for New York in our top 10.

 - Courtesy of andrewhorne / Wikipedia (CC Licensed)

 10. Ann Arbor, Michigan

 Home to the University of Michigan, Ann Arbor boasts a unique diversity in the school system, with 64 different languages spoken district-wide.
-The city landed on our list for a high number of accredited day care centers per capita and a stellar graduation rate.
+The city landed on our list for a high number of accredited daycare centers per capita and a stellar graduation rate.
 The schools are also committed to going green.
-The city was awarded the nation's largest LEED Silver Certified High School and received national recognition for participation in the Green Lights program, which saves energy while reducing costs.
+The city has received awards and national recognition for trying to save energy while reducing costs.